-Before taking the “plunge” and signing up for a vocational training program, it is a good idea to do some self-assessment.
+Before signing up for a vocational training program it is a good idea to do some self-assessment.
 When we asked a number of medical assistants in our medical assistant forum what it was that attracted them to the medical assisting career, they pointed out that they like the relatively short training time compared to nursing (and other highly technical medical professions) and that they wanted to build a meaningful career in a field where they can make a difference in their community.

 - Likes – what is it I would like to do?
 What do I enjoy doing the most?

 - Family – will I have the necessary support while I am a student, do I have small children?

 - Cost – how will I pay for tuition, books, uniforms, materials and supplies?

 - Funding sources – do I need to locate funding, financial aid, or scholarships on my own?